Desi Sangye Gyatso: Regency

-The murder of the desi
+The murder of the Kalon

-The Sixth Dalai Lama turned out to be a talented but boisterous young man who preferred poetry-writing and the company of young women to monastic life.
-In 1702 he renounced his monastic vows and returned to lay status but retained his temporal authority.
+The 6th Dalai Lama turned out to be more similar to a yogi and preferred poetry-writing and the company of women over a structured monastic life.
+In 1702 he renounced his monastic vows and returned to layperson status while retaining his spiritual and political leadership roles.
+Sangye Gyatso was also the beloved Kalon of the 6th Dalai Lama.
+But in the next year, Sangye Gyatso formally turned over the regent title to his own son, Ngawang Rinchen, while keeping his executive powers.

-In the next year, Sangye Gyatso formally turned over the regent title to his own son, Ngawang Rinchen, but in fact kept the executive powers.
-Now, a rift emerged within the Tibetan elite.
-Lha-bzang Khan was a man of character and energy who was not content with the effaced state in which the Khoshut royal power had sunk.
-He set about to change this, probably after an attempt by Sangye Gyatso to poison the king and his chief minister.
-Matters came to their head during the Monlam Prayer Festival in Lhasa in 1705, which followed the Losar (New Year).
-During a grand meeting with the clergy, Sangye Gyatso proposed to seize and execute Lha-bzang Khan.
+A rift emerged within the Tibetan elite.
+Lha-bzang Khan was not content with the effaced state in which the Khoshut royal power had sunk.
+He set about to change this, while an accusation that Sangye Gyatso tried to poison the Khan and his chief minister.
+Matters came to their head during the Monlam Prayer Festival in Lhasa in 1705, which followed the Losar (New Year), when at a meeting with the clergy Sangye Gyatso proposed to seize and execute Lha-bzang Khan.
 This was opposed by the cleric Jamyang Zhépa from Drepung Monastery, the personal guru of Lha-bzang.
 Rather, Lha-bzang Khan was strongly recommended to leave for Amdo, the usual abode of the Khoshut elite.
 He pretended to comply and started his journey to the north.

 However, when Lha-bzang Khan reached the banks of the Nagchu River northeast of Ü-Tsang, he halted and began to gather the Khoshut tribesmen.
-In the summer of 1705 he marched on Lhasa and divided his troops in three columns, one under his wife Tsering Tashi.
+By the summer of 1705 he marched on Lhasa and divided his troops in three columns, one under his wife Tsering Tashi.
 When Sangye Gyatso heard about this he gathered the troops of Ü-Tsang, Ngari and Kham close to Lhasa.
 He offered battle but was badly defeated with the loss of 400 men.

 The Lobsang Yeshe, 5th Panchen Lama tried to mediate.
-Realizing that his situation was hopeless, Sangye Gyatso surrendered on condition that he was spared and was sent to Gonggar Dzong west of Lhasa.
+Realizing that his situation was hopeless, Sangye Gyatso surrendered on condition that he was spared and was sent to Gonggar Dzong, west of Lhasa.
 However, the vengeful Queen Tsering Tashi arrested Sangye Gyatso and brought him to the Tölung Valley, where he was killed, probably on 6 September 1705.